cheuktingli/psitip/README.rst

 General coding theorem for network information theory:

-- Si-Hyeon Lee, and Sae-Young Chung.
-"A unified approach for network information theory."
-2015 IEEE International Symposium on Information Theory (ISIT).
-IEEE, 2015.
+- Si-Hyeon Lee and Sae-Young Chung, "A unified approach for network information theory," 2015 IEEE International Symposium on Information Theory (ISIT), IEEE, 2015.

+- Si-Hyeon Lee and Sae-Young Chung, "A unified random coding bound," IEEE Transactions on Information Theory, vol. 64, no. 10, pp. 6779–6802, 2018.

 Semi-graphoid axioms for conditional independence implication:

 - Judea Pearl and Azaria Paz, "Graphoids: a graph-based logic for reasoning about relevance relations", Advances in Artificial Intelligence (1987), pp. 357--363.

+Basic inequalities of quantum information theory:

+- Pippenger, Nicholas.
+"The inequalities of quantum information theory."
+IEEE Transactions on Information Theory 49.4 (2003): 773-789.

 Optimization algorithms: